jdalrymple/gitbeaker/packages/rest/README.md

 ### Rate Limits

 Rate limits are completely customizable, and are used to limit the request rate between consecutive API requests within the library.
-By default, all non-specified endpoints use a 3000 rps rate limit, while certain endpoints have a much smaller rate as dictated by the [Gitlab Docs](https://docs.gitlab.com/ee/security/rate_limits.html).
+By default, all non-specified endpoints use a 3000 rps rate limit, while some endpoints have much smaller rates as dictated by the [Gitlab Docs](https://docs.gitlab.com/ee/security/rate_limits.html).
 See below for the default values:

 ```js
 const DEFAULT_RATE_LIMITS = Object.freeze({